“So…how long do you think this will take?” And just like that, you find yourself facing the critical question of how to do agile estimation.

 Step 1: Write User Stories

-Read our companion blog post on this Writing User Stories: It’s not as Difficult as You Think
+Read our companion blog post on this subject: Writing User Stories: It’s not as Difficult as You Think

 A user story is a description of a feature that is very lightweight, easy to understand, and quick to write.
 One of the key benefits is the ability to describe the vision of the project to the team without spending weeks creating detailed requirements.

 There are two parts of a user story:

 - The Title, which summarizes a desired feature.

 - Acceptance Criteria, which provide a checklist of what’s needed in order to call the story “done.”

 Start with writing the title of the story.
 Here are some examples: